jxxcarlson/quad/README.md

 ### Experiment1

-Once module `Quad` was finished and tested — most of a day's work — it was time to write a driver to see if things really worked.
-After the driver was tested, I spent some time  "tuning" program parameters to produce a satisfying image, displayed above as `quad1.png`
+Once module `Quad` was finished and tested — most of a day's work — it was time to write a driver that would produce an image.
+After testing it, I spent some time  "tuning" program parameters to produce a satisfying image, displayed above as `quad1.png`